ManWithA1000Names/Mark/README.md

 - [x] Option to "stick to bottom"
 - [x] Option to switch to the file that changed.
 - [x] Remove tailwindcss but keep postcss
-- [ ] Add light theme.
-- [ ] Animate notifications?

 ### Back-end

 - [x] Implement `remove-file`
-- [ ] Flush out client-backend interface // invokes & listeners
+- [x] Flush out client-backend interface // invokes & listeners
-- [ ] Error Handling
+- [x] Error Handling
-- [ ] Refactor & Optimize
+- [x] Refactor & Optimize

-This is trash what is this?
-NO WAY no fuck you FUUUCK no way this is crazy!
+- [ ] Test behavior when the watcher fails.